-The beautiful Oregon coast; a mix of rugged and sandy beaches
+The beautiful central Oregon coast is a heady mix of rugged rocks, imposing cliffs and some amazing sandy beaches

 The Oregon Coast is beautiful and rugged, but even in the height of the summer, there are few days where you would describe it as a “beach” holiday in the true sense.
 The Pacific Ocean crashes hard into the Oregon coast, especially in the winter when the waters are stirred up but frequent storms.
 It has more than it’s fair share of rain and wind.

 That said the coastline is beautiful, there are some wonderful beaches which are rarely crowded and make for fabulous walks, even in the winter.
 We love going there just to see the Ocean and blow away the cobwebs of daily life.

 For this trip we decided to stop in two cities along the central Oregon coast; Yachats (pronounced Yar-harts) and Florence.